StevenMayher/431-2021/projectB/registration.md

 - *Count* = How many subjects in your data have complete information on the outcome variable as well as all of the predictor variables you plan to study in Study 2?
 - *Key Predictor* = What is the key predictor of your outcome that you plan to use in Study 2?

-## Teams of Two Investigators with Both Forms Received using NHANES 2017-18 Data
+## Teams of Two Investigators (All are using NHANES 2017-18 data)

+- Those with names in **bold type** will need to revise the form before noon on Saturday to fix the issue(s) indicated by the question mark(s).
+Please wait until you receive an email request from Dr. Love specifying what you need to do before revising your form.

 Code | Investigator | Partner | Outcome* | *Count* | *Key Predictor*
 :----: | :------: | :-----: | :----: | :----: | :-----: